cilogon/access-identity/about-access-idp.md

 * appears as "ACCESS CI" in the list at cilogon.org, similar to how idp.xsede.org appears as "XSEDE".
 * uses the same usernames and passwords as idp.xsede.org and the same Duo MFA configuration.
 * operates under the same [privacy](/privacy) and [security](/security) policies as idp.xsede.org.
-* issues eduPersonPrincipalName (ePPN) values of username@access-ci.org.
+* asserts eduPersonPrincipalName (ePPN) values of username@access-ci.org.

 username@access-ci.org from idp.access-ci.org is the same person as username@xsede.org from idp.xsede.org (i.e., the same username@TERAGRID.ORG Kerberos principal).